Africa has millions of people with disabilities from war and conflict without the hope of receiving reparations.

-Sierra Leone has been ravaged by civil wars, but there are no accurate statistics of the number of casualties, war-wounded including amputees and the post-traumatic stress sufferings.
+Africa has been ravaged by civil wars, but there are no accurate statistics on the number of people receiving reparations due to casualties, rape, war-wounds including amputees and the post-traumatic stress.

 In July 2000 in Lomé Togo, the decade of 2000-2009 was established the African Decade of Disabled Persons or ADDP.
 The African Decade of Disabled Persons was established to promote equalization of opportunities as well as to promote and protect the human rights of persons with disabilities.

-However, currently there is no standard of measure to determine a person disabled in Africa.
-The lack of data on the scale of physical, sensory and mental disabilities in Africa directly lead to lack of data on health problems and access to care.
-There are often no strategies for prevention, and few or no resources for prevention or management programs.
+However, currently, there is no standard of measure to determine a person disabled in Africa.
+The lack of data on the scale of physical, sensory and mental disabilities in Africa directly leads to a lack of data on health problems and access to care.
+There are often no strategies for prevention and few or no resources for prevention or management reparation programs.